 Rank's first bid was a successful one for Medway, in partnership with PDS Garages of Worcester.
 In 1964 Rank put together a team of staff dedicated to bidding for new motorway services.
 They were the first operator to introduce showers, claiming that the image of lorry drivers was changing.

 Much like the film industry, Rank's motorway services were about being big and bold.
 While none of those ideas have really stood the test of time, they've certainly formed a big part of the motorway industry's history.
-They referred to all their services by the grand title of 'Motorports'.
+In 1967 they dropped the phrase "service area", and insisted on using the grand title 'Motorports'.